mcmtilman/SwiftPuLP/Sources/SwiftPuLP/Documentation.docc/UsingLinearFunctions.md

 ## Overview

-If x, y, z represent variables, then a linear combination of these variables has the canonical form.
+If x, y, z represent different variables, then a linear combination of these variables has the canonical form.

 ```swift
 a * x + b * y + c * z + d